-While sales taxes are somewhat regressive, this does not make sales tax holidays an effective tool for providing relief to low-income individuals.
-To give small tax savings to those with lower incomes, holidays end up giving large savings to higher-income groups as well.
+- While sales taxes are somewhat regressive, this does not make sales tax holidays effective for providing relief to low-income individuals.
+To give small tax savings to those with lower in-comes, holidays give large savings to higher-income groups as well.

-Political gimmicks like sales tax holidays distract policymakers and taxpayers from genuine, permanent tax relief.
-If a state must offer a “holiday” from its tax system, it is an implicit recognition that the state’s tax system is uncompetitive.
+- Such political gimmicks distract from genuine, permanent tax relief.
+If a state must offer a “holiday” from its tax system, it is an implicit recognition that the tax system is uncompetitive.
 If policymakers want to save money for consumers, they should cut the sales tax rate year-round.

 Sales tax holidays are periods when selected goods are exempted from state (and sometimes local) sales taxes.
 Such holidays have become an annual event in many states, with exemptions for such targeted items as back-to-school supplies, clothing, computers, hurricane preparedness supplies, products bearing the U.S. government’s Energy Star label, and even guns.
 New York State, which is known for high state taxes, sparked the trend in 1997 as a way to discourage border shopping.

 In 2022, 17 states will conduct sales tax holidays, down from a peak of 19 in 2010 and unchanged from last year (see Table 1).
 Although Florida already offered multiple sales tax holidays in years past, it added several holidays this year, aimed at children’s books, children’s clothing, and Energy Star items.
 Notably, the sales tax holidays on children’s clothing and Energy Star products will last an entire year, and the holiday on impact-resistant doors, windows, and garage doors will last two years.
 The Sunshine State is not alone in its longer holidays—Tennessee instituted a year-long holiday on gun safety equipment last July that only recently ended.